kevlu93/mcit-winter2020-hackathon/readme.md

 ### Acknowledgments

-Use anyone else's code?
-Inspired by a particular project?
-List / link here.

 * [Tutorial on user authentication](https://scotch.io/tutorials/easy-node-authentication-setup-and-local) - This tutorial was helpful in shaping how to structure the project as well as implement passwords.
-* Item 2
-* Item 3

-### License

-If desired, add a section for your license.
-Reference sites like https://choosealicense.com can help you choose which license meets your needs.

-*For example:*

->This package is licensed under the GNU General Public License v3.0 (<a href="https://choosealicense.com/licenses/gpl-3.0/" target="_blank">GPL-3</a>).